tattaka/Filter-Response-Normalization-PyTorch/README.md

 ## Issue
-* Change input shape of TLU
+* ~Change input shape of TLU
     In paper implement, threshold shape of `ThresholdedLinearUnit` is `(1, channels, 1, 1) `
     But in this implement, `ThresholdedLinearUnit` threshold is **scolor**.
-So if you do not use the convert_model function, use ThresholdedLinearUnitFixND.
+So if you do not use the convert_model function, use ThresholdedLinearUnitFixND.~
+It was solved by [qubvel](https://github.com/qubvel) contribution. :tada:

 Distributed under **MIT License** (See LICENSE)